BrittaP/rdm4CAU/IntroRDM_presentation.md

 - have a basic idea of the general concept of RDM and know some important related terms.

-- can describe what research data is and know the research data lifecycle.
+- can describe what research data are and know the research data lifecycle.

-- can explain the importance of documentation and know what metadata is.
+- can explain the importance of documentation and know what metadata are.

 - can identify and assess data formats.